 (2) Any person connected to the assistance group, such as an authorized representative, who actually trafficks or otherwise causes an overpayment or trafficking.

-(3) A sponsor of an alien household member if the sponsor is at fault or contributed to the claim.
+(3) A sponsor of an alien household member when the sponsor is at fault or contributed to the claim.

 (C) What are the three types of claims?